 This packable bag is a quality and well thought out product… however, that kind of performance and quality does come at a higher price.

 Depending on your needs, there is a range of options.
-You can buy the bag alone in any of the three colours for around US$220 (latest price here).
-This includes the inflatable back support.
+You can buy the bag alone in any of the three colours for around US$220.
+This includes the inflatable back panel.

 With all the features, build quality, the durability of materials and usability of this bag, I would say that it is definitely worth the asking price.
 This is not a single-use throwaway item – this is a bag that should last you for many trips to come.